A second-class honours degree in a relevant subject or equivalent qualification and/or equivalent professional experience.

-If you study on campus, you'll learn full-time over 1 year or part-time over 30 months (starting in September).
-The course is also available through distance learning over 2 years (starting in September) or 30 months (starting in September or January).
+If you study on campus, you'll learn full-time over 1 year or part-time over 30 months (starting in October/September).
+The course is also available through distance learning over 2 years (starting in September) or 30 months (starting in January).

 Once you graduate, you'll have all the tools you need for a rewarding career in forensic accounting within law firms, enforcement agencies and accountancy practices.

 What you'll experience

 On this course, you'll:

 - Investigate real-life case studies and learn the processes involved in compiling your own case, like gathering and presenting evidence and preparing expert reports